-I thought I would start to share some of these projects with you.
-I plan to update this post often but it all depends on you sending me pictures and reports about your project.
+I thought I should share some of these projects with you.
+I plan to update this post often, but it all depends on you sending me pictures and reports about your project.

 In order to make this easy, please see at the end of this post where you can enter the information that I would need from you so that we can inspire others.

 Without much further ado, let’s get started.
 Thank you to all participants!

 |Description||A photo frame made out of cherry wood|

 |Hardware||Raspberry Pi 4 8GB, with an LG 32″ UltraFine Display Ergo 4K HDR10 Monitor 32UN880-B|

 |Notes||I made the frame myself out of cherry.
 I had a local framing company make the matting for me in a 3:2 ratio.
 I cut a piece of acrylic on a table saw to protect the screen.
 The HDMI and power connections go straight out of the back of the monitor, which is not ideal, but I figured if I already had an outlet for power on the wall, why not just make a pocket?
 Seems to work great so far.
 To hang it, I used a french cleat which is very strong but makes access very easy.
 Right now, I am using CRON jobs to turn the software/screen on and off and to adjust the brightness, but I am hoping to find a way to measure the ambient light around the frame and adjust the brightness based on that.|

 Dave from Scotland

 |Description||Photo / Art frame for our entrance hall|